kaz0505/mrubyc_ide_document/README.md

 # mruby/c programming environment

-This environment provides mruby/c programming editor, compiler, and write for microcontroller.
+This environment provides mruby/c programming editor, compiler, and writer for microcontroller.
 We can implement device controlling software and execute on the board.

 - If you have mruby/c ready microcontroler, go to **Software**.
 - If you have PSoC5LP microcontroler without mruby/c VM, go to **Firmware**.